dauheeIRL/SonoffSimpleLAN/README.md

 # SonoffSimpleLAN
 Non async control of Sonoff switches

-This is a really raw file, but works perfectly for me.
+Works perfectly for me - just plonk the 2 py files into your folder

 so if you are here, you can do a little coding in python. there are a number of libraries out there:
 -some for the older unencrypted firmware version of sonoff